-Similar to the CPU case, executing the above statements will take an observable amount of time proportional to the message sizes given in the Size annotations.
+Similar to the CPU speed case, executing the above statements will take an observable amount of time proportional to the message sizes given in the Size annotations.
 The effective bandwidth between two deployment components is the minimum of the bandwidths in the two resource configurations.
 Transferring a message will be finished when the necessary number of bandwidth resources has been consumed.
 If one deployment component has more bandwidth resources than the other, that deployment component can send and receive other messages concurrently since not all available bandwidth will be consumed.

-3.1.3 Memory
+3.1.2 Memory

 The memory resource type abstracts from the size of main memory, as a measure of how many and which cogs can be created on a deployment component.
 The memory resource type is different from CPU and bandwidth in that it does not refresh in each time unit: memory that is consumed stays consumed until it is freed.
 Also in contrast to bandwidth and cpu, memory does not influence the timed behavior of the simulation of an ABS model.
 Instead, accidental or on-purpose overuse of memory in a model leads to failure.
+Hence, memory can be seen as both a dynamic and static resource type: it has an influence at runtime but does not influence timing behavior.